nvbn/everpad/README.rst

 ``sudo apt-get install everpad``

-If you use gnome shell please install `topicons extension <https://extensions.gnome.org/extension/495/topicons/>`_
+If you use gnome shell please `read wiki <https://github.com/nvbn/everpad/wiki/how-to-install>`_

 You can see more about everpad installation, including method for other linux, in `wiki <https://github.com/nvbn/everpad/wiki/how-to-install>`_